Buying A House After Bankruptcy: What You Need To Know

 Now, let’s take a look at the specific steps you’ll follow when you apply for your loan.

-Step 1: Repair Your Credit
+Step 1: Repair your credit

 A bankruptcy on your credit report lowers your credit score.
 If your score is 580 points or lower, you’ll need to take some time to repair your credit so you can meet your mortgage lender’s minimum credit score requirements.

-One way to get started re-establishing your credit after Chapter 7 or 13 bankruptcy is to get a secured credit card.
+- Reestablish your credit: One way to get started re-establishing your credit after Chapter 7 or 13 bankruptcy is to get a secured credit card.
 When you open a secured credit card, you put a deposit down with your credit card company.
+This deposit becomes your line of credit and as you make payments you are rebuilding your credit.

 Every time a lender issues a mortgage, they assume a risk.
 So when you apply for a loan, your lender will take a careful look at your finances to be sure you’ll make your mortgage payments on time every month.